miftah1299/gadget-heaven/README.md

-# GadgetHaven
+# Gadget Heaven

-GadgetHaven is an e-commerce platform for buying the latest gadgets.
+Gadget Heaven is an e-commerce platform for buying the latest gadgets.

 ## Features